 Last words to readers

 If you started studying again today, would you still study econometrics.
-If so, in what
+If so, in what would you specialise?

 I would still study econometrics, because I like math and economics.
 It makes you, in general, smarter than the average student (but not necessarily a better person..!).
 If you ask me what I would do in hindsight, I would not do Operations Research again, but I would choose to do Time Series because I use that a lot more in my work.
 Also, I refused an offer to go to INSEAD post-doc, which is something I regret with hindsight.

 What would you have gained from attending an institution such as INSEAD?